johnrsibert/JonzPandemic/index.md

 ## How bad is it?
 The number of cases and the number of deaths are two common indicators of how bad the epidemic has become.
-It seems useful refer to number of cases and the number of deaths in an area as "prevalence" for want of a better work.
+It seems useful refer to number of cases and the number of deaths divided by the total population in an area as "prevalence" for want of a better word.
 The [Times data repository](https://github.com/nytimes/covid-19-data) is an easy starting point to explore prevalence.
 The following plots are examples of different trends in the spread of Covid-19 in the two most populous counties in the United states.